mm4rk3t/p2padga/README.md

 I will separate what needs to be done in two categories so that I can tell at a glance what to prioritize.

 ### Important
-- Files:
+- Files
-  - [ ] show and progress per file
+  - [ ] progress per file
-  - [ ] choose not to download some files
+  - [ ] choose not to download
-  - [ ] create File object to organize things better (similar to Torrent object)
+  - [ ] create object to organize things better

+- Torrent
   - [ ] show list of trackers and seeders
-- [ ] add log/debug window (use libtorrent alerts if possible)
   - [ ] change torrent priority

+- Client
+  - [ ] add log/debug window
   - [ ] error handling
-- [ ] optimize windows refreshs, data fetchs, draws, etc)
+  - [ ] optimize windows refreshs, data fetchs, draws, etc

 ### L4L (Leave for Later)
 - [ ] limit string length if it is grater than padding between fields